mrchimp/JakesMapbasicToolbars/README.markdown

 These programs have been written in MapBasic 10.5.
 They *may* work on some older versions but I have no way of testing this.
 They definitely *don't* compile on v6.5 or earlier.
 Please let me know if you have tried/succeeded/failed to compile them on an earlier version.

+Update 2012-03-15: After minor bug fixing compiling on 8.5 should now work.

 Features
 ========